EdenWise/hjcrc/HJCSIC.md

 ## Books that Help

   * 48: An Experiential Memoir on Homelessness                                      Sheldon A. Jacobs
-  * The Beauty of Living Twice                                  Sharon Stone
   * Cary Grant: A Biography                                                         Marc Eliot
   * Friends, Lovers, and the Big Terrible Thing: A Memoir                           Matthew Perry
-  * The Greater Journey: Americans in Paris                     David McCullough
+  * History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Volume 3[^HECSBAV3]   Gaston Maspero
   * Inside Out                                                                      Demi Moore
-  * The Last Commissioner: A Baseball Valentine                 Fay Vincent
   * Mission of Mercy                                                                Nancy Alcorn
   * My Days                                                                         Marion Ross
+  * The Beauty of Living Twice                                                      Sharon Stone
+  * The Greater Journey: Americans in Paris                                         David McCullough
+  * The Last Commissioner: A Baseball Valentine                                     Fay Vincent
   * Think Again                                                                     Diane Keaton
   * ZEALOT: The Life and Times of Jesus of Nazareth                                 Reza Aslan
   * Marlon Brando
   * Clark Gable
-  * [History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Vol. 3](https://www.gutenberg.org/files/17323/17323-h/17323-h.htm), particularly [Part 5](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) and how it tells a more original flood story.

 ## The Politics of the Right and How It Has Influenced Me